 Special Revenue Funds are used to account for the proceeds of specific revenue sources (other than special assessments, expendable trusts or major capital projects) that are legally restricted to specified purposes.
+The City's American Rescue Plan Fund accounts for the City's share of the federal State and Local Fiscal Recovery Funds received under provisions of the American Rescue Plan Act and is reported as a major fund.

 Special Revenue Funds reported as nonmajor funds by the City include:

-- The Rural Business Enterprise Grant Fund accounts for revenues used to provide support to various projects and programs benefiting local businesses. - The Recreation Fund accounts for the public contributions and event revenues used to provide recreational activities for City residents. - The Interchange Fund accounts for revenues and expenditures for maintenance and electricity related to street lighting for the U.S. Route 220 Interchange. - The Triangle Park and Hoberman Project Funds account for public contributions used for equipment purchases and improvements for those two parks. - The Highway Aid Fund accounts for liquid fuel tax revenues used for building, improving and maintaining City streets. - The Rehabilitation/Sidewalk Fund accounts for the operations of the City's Housing Rehabilitation and sidewalk repair Programs, which are funded in part by federal funds whose use is restricted for the provision of specified home rehabilitation services to eligible City residents. - The CDBG Funds account for the operations of the City's Community Development Block Grant program, which is funded with federal funds passed through the Commonwealth of Pennsylvania and whose use is restricted for the provision of community services under four specific federal criteria. - The Hoberman Park Fund accounts for certain recreational activities conducted at the Hoberman Park Playground. - The Housing Home Program Fund accounts for federal HOME revenues used to provide assistance to low to moderate income homeowners for housing repairs to meet minimum building code requirements. - The Owner Occupied Housing Fund accounts for housing assistance to low income families. - The New Communities Main Street Fund accounts for certain City revitalization projects. - The Road Turn-Back Fund accounts for proceeds from the Commonwealth for future maintenance and improvements to certain roads received from the Commonwealth. - The ARP Fund accounts for the City's share of the federal State and Local Fiscal Recovery Funds received under provisions of the American Rescue Plan Act.
+- The Rural Business Enterprise Grant Fund accounts for revenues used to provide support to various projects and programs benefiting local businesses. - The Recreation Fund accounts for the public contributions and event revenues used to provide recreational activities for City residents. - The Winter Race Fund accounts for deposits and other funds to provide support for an annual winter race on the City's watershed. - The Interchange Fund accounts for revenues and expenditures for maintenance and electricity related to street lighting for the U.S. Route 220 Interchange. - The Triangle Park and Hoberman Project Funds account for public contributions used for equipment purchases and improvements for those two parks. - The Highway Aid Fund accounts for liquid fuel tax revenues used for building, improving and maintaining City streets. - The Rehabilitation/Sidewalk Fund accounts for the operations of the City's Housing Rehabilitation and sidewalk repair Programs, which are funded in part by federal funds whose use is restricted for the provision of specified home rehabilitation services to eligible City residents. - The CDBG Funds account for the operations of the City's Community Development Block Grant program, which is funded with federal funds passed through the Commonwealth of Pennsylvania and whose use is restricted for the provision of community services under four specific federal criteria. - The Hoberman Park Fund accounts for certain recreational activities conducted at the Hoberman Park Playground. - The Housing Home Program Fund accounts for federal HOME revenues used to provide assistance to low to moderate income homeowners for housing repairs to meet minimum building code requirements. - The Owner Occupied Housing Fund accounts for housing assistance to low income families. - The New Communities Main Street Fund accounts for certain City revitalization projects. - The Road Turn-Back Fund accounts for proceeds from the Commonwealth for future maintenance and improvements to certain roads received from the Commonwealth.